Your app isn’t broken—but your customer relationships might be

 Customers in Europe and the Middle East expect more than functional apps.
 They want banking experiences that reflect who they are—experiences that help them navigate life’s financial moments, whether they’re planning a holiday, saving for a home, putting aside money for their child, or exploring investment options.

-But here’s the thing: the solution isn’t going back to the branch.
-It’s bringing the branch-level personalization into digital.
+But here’s the thing: the solution isn’t more features, it's deeper relevance.
+It’s about bringing the branch-level personalization into digital.

 How do we get there?
 Through relevance

 Another example: National Bank of Bahrain.
-Using Backbase’s composable platform, they slashed onboarding from 180 minutes to just five.
+Using Backbase’s AI-powered Banking Platform, they slashed onboarding from 180 minutes to just five.
 The result?
 A 65% increase in account activations.
 That kind of transformation doesn’t just reduce friction, it builds momentum.

 And relevance isn’t just digital.
 It’s knowing when to hand off to a human, whether via live chat, video, or in-app calls—ensuring customers feel understood, not just served.
 This goes to show that when banks reimagine digital channels as relationship-building growth engines, instead of mere transaction tools, they don’t just improve engagement.
-They stand to win big.
+They unlock long-term growth.

 The four-stage growth model